codoworks/go-boilerplate/README.md

 ...
 ```

-The problem with the above code is that you'd need to instantiate a new struct `catModel` from `&Cat{}` in order to have a pointer receiver that can call the `Find()` function.
-You can avoid that by using the following common structure for all models, right at the top of the model before it's declaration to maintain consistency.
+The problem with the code above is that you will need to instantiate a new struct `catModel` from `&Cat{}` in order to have a pointer receiver that can call the `Find()` function.
+You can avoid that by using the following common getter structure for all models, right at the top of the model before its declaration to maintain consistency.
 ```Go
 var cat *Cat = &Cat{}